espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

     -  If advertising data is preset by command :ref:`AT+BLEADVDATAEX <cmd-BADVDEX>`\=<dev_name>,<uuid>,<manufacturer_data>,<include_power>, it will be overwritten by this command.
     -  If you run this command to modify the device name, it is recommended to also execute the :ref:`AT+BLENAME <cmd-BNAME>` command to set the same device name afterwards.

+    .. only:: esp32

         -  If the advertising data exceeds the maximum limit of this command, use command :ref:`AT+BLESCANRSPDATA <cmd-BSCANR>`.

     .. only:: esp32c3 or esp32c2

         -  Please set the Bluetooth LE advertising parameters by the :ref:`AT+BLEADVPARAM <cmd-BADVP>` command before you use the :ref:`AT+BLEADVDATA <cmd-BADVD>` command.
+        -  When the <adv_type> is set to 0-4 by the :ref:`AT+BLEADVPARAM <cmd-BADVP>` command, the maximum allowed size for advertising data using the AT+BLEADVDATA command is 31 bytes.
+If the advertising data exceeds the maximum limit of this command, use command :ref:`AT+BLESCANRSPDATA <cmd-BSCANR>`.
+        -  When the <adv_type> is set to 5-7 by the :ref:`AT+BLEADVPARAM <cmd-BADVP>` command, the maximum allowed size for advertising data using the AT+BLEADVDATA command is 119 bytes.

     Example
     ^^^^^^^^